pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/model_averaging.myst.md

 Once we have computed the weights, using any of the above 3 methods,  we can use them to get a weighted posterior predictive samples.
 PyMC offers functions to perform these steps in a simple way, so let see them in action using an example.

-The following example is taken from the superb book [Statistical Rethinking](http://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
-You will find more PyMC examples from this book in this [repository](https://github.com/aloctavodia/Statistical-Rethinking-with-Python-and-PyMC3).
+The following example is taken from the superb book {cite:t}`mcelreath2018statistical` by Richard McElreath.
+You will find more PyMC examples from this book in the repository [Statistical-Rethinking-with-Python-and-PyMC](https://github.com/pymc-devs/pymc-resources/tree/main/Rethinking_2).
 We are going to explore a simplified version of it.
 Check the book for the whole example and a more thorough discussion of both, the biological motivation for this problem and a theoretical/practical discussion of using Information Criteria to compare, select and average models.

 Briefly, our problem is as follows: We want to explore the composition of milk across several primate species, it is hypothesized that females from species of primates with larger brains produce more _nutritious_ milk (loosely speaking this is done _in order to_ support the development of such big brains).
 This is an important question for evolutionary biologists and try to give an answer we will use 3 variables, two predictor variables: the proportion of neocortex compare to the total mass of the brain and the logarithm of the body mass of the mothers.
 And for predicted variable, the kilocalories per gram of milk.
 With these variables we are going to build 3 different linear models: